 What You Need to Know About Precancerous Changes in Your Uterus: Endometrial Hyperplasia

 Transvaginal ultrasound.
 High-frequency sound waves bounce off internal body parts to create pictures of your pelvic organs.
-Your doctor can use this test to see how thick your endometrium is.
+Your health care provider can use this test to see how thick your endometrium is.

 Dilation & curettage (D&C).
-During this procedure, your doctor scrapes away the endometrium.
+During this procedure, your health care provider scrapes away the endometrium.
 This can be done to treat irregular or heavy bleeding.

 Hysterectomy.
 This is surgery to take out your uterus.

-If you have endometrial hyperplasia, talk with your doctor about the best way to stay healthy.
+If you have endometrial hyperplasia, talk with your health care provider about the best way to stay healthy.